 Welcome to this blog!

-It exposes the work in progress of the urban studies focus within the broader DRUSEC project.
-This focus is inscribed in geography, urban sociology and critical cartography.
+This blog presents the current work of the urban studies section within the broader DRUSEC project.
+This section’s focus is anchored in geography, urban sociology and critical cartography.

-Drug and alcohol use are often framed as security issues in urban settings – (marginalised) consumers being at the center of fear discourses, repressive, regulative or disciplinary practices.
-The identification of problem places, hotspots and the localisation of consumption pratices becomes a knowledge issue for institutions and local governements.
+Drug and alcohol use are often framed as security issues in urban settings – with (marginalized) consumers held at the center of fearful discourse and repressive, regulative or disciplinary practices.
+The identification of problem places, trouble hotspots and the localization of consumption practices has become a need-to-know issue for institutions and local governments.

 We are working with methods and concepts from critical cartography and counter-mapping practices involving drug users in French and German cities.

-On this blog you find contents in either of our three working langages:
+On this blog you can find content in any of our three working languages: